-Nobel Prizes Connected with Uppsala University
+Nobel Prizes connected with Uppsala University

 Research at Uppsala is of high international class.
 One sign of this is the fact that eight Nobel laureates have been connected with the University.
 Most of these prizes have gone to scientists in the fields of physics and chemistry.

-The Austrian Robert Bárány received the Nobel Prize in Medicine in 1914 for his studies of the sense of balance.
+The Austrian Robert Bárány received the Nobel Prize in Physiology or Medicine in 1914 for his studies of the sense of balance.
 In 1926 he was appointed Professor of Ear, Nose, and Throat Diseases at Uppsala University.

 The Svedberg, Professor of Physical Chemistry, received the Nobel Prize in Chemistry in 1926.
 He constructed the first ultracentrifuge for determining the size and form of various macromolecules, a separation method that has been of immense value to biochemistry and molecular biology.